Pabb0/vexchange-yield-calculator/README.md

 Starting project to get some practice with the Vexchange SDK.

-This project tracks the APY of the following tokens (in an LP with VET):
+This project tracks the APY of the most popular tokens on Vexchange (in an LP with VET):
   - VeThor Token
   - OceanEx
   - Safe Haven